 b) An introduction, including a statement concerning the purpose of the project.

-c) An explanation of the process and timeline to be followed in the development of the course or program and an explanation of the ways in which the success of the endeavor will be assessed.
+c) An explanation of the process and timeline to be followed in the development of the course and an explanation of the ways in which the success of the endeavor will be assessed.

 d) A copy of the current syllabus, if the project is a revision of an existing course rather than the development of a completely new course.

 e) An itemized budget with justification of each item.

 f) An estimate of the duration of the project.

 g) Other information which you consider appropriate.

 2) Submit the proposal to Jessica Dopler, Office of Academic Affairs, by March 7, 2018, for projects and grant-related travel to be undertaken during the 2018-19 academic year.
 Be sure to receive confirmation that your proposal was received.
 Awards will be announced at the end of March 2018.
 Funding for travel expenses and for the purchase of books and/or video materials is available May 09, 2018.
 Stipends are payable on July 27, 2018, and on August 24, 2018.